dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

  model size during pretraining.
 Since this graph is of loss, lower is better](images/accuracy_during_pretraining.svg){#fig:models-and-steps}

-\todo{position the min loss stuff in terms of scaling laws or something}
 In [@fig:models-and-steps], we plot loss against scale and time.
-While we
-measured accuracy for every available Pythia model size, we exclude the smallest (14m) from this plot since it would exist entirely above the top of the plot.
+While we measured accuracy for every available Pythia model size, we exclude the smallest (14m) from this plot since it would exist entirely above the top of the plot.

-We notice turning points in the models' understanding of nullability at 1b parameters and \todo{number of tokens}.
+One thing that is interesting to note is that models up to 1b reach a minimum loss before loss for this task climbing again.
+This may be because the features beyond this point become more complex --- less linear, or the represented features themselves represent more subtle concepts.
+Our suspicion is that this pattern would continue even for the larger models if we continued to overtrain them for longer.
+\todo{position the min loss stuff in terms of scaling laws or something?}

+We hope to get a better understanding of this phenomenon by studying the decomposed nullability reasoning as described in @sec:intra and Appendix [B.1](#sec:commonrules).
-We explore the texture of these in \todo{future work}.
+\todo{future work}.

 ## Visualizing Probe Outputs

-Now that we've shown how to train these probes with increasing accuracy, lets bring back the reading diagram we showed in the intro, and go a bit more into depth with it.
+Let us return to the reading diagram from the introduction.

-We adapted this style of reading diagram from @zou25, but only show the activations on tokens that represent variable loads, since that is where we trained our probe^[There is also a much more practical
+This diagram is adapted from the style of reading diagram from @zou25, but only show the activations on tokens that represent variable loads^[This is, of course, where we trained our probes, but there is also a practical
 reason: right after the model has generated a variable that will be written to, it often does not have access to the assigning expression or type annotation, giving it no way to determine if the value will be optional or now.].
-For each measured token, we're running the model until just after that token, then extracting it's hidden state and measuring probe activation.
-We then color the box above that token depending on the activations, and the scoring threshold inferred at train-time^[Red tokens are significantly below the threshold, and green tokens are significantly above it; tokens that scored near the threshold would have a near-white color, but no such tokens appear in
+For each position of interest, we prompt the model with the partial program that consists of all tokens up to (preceeding) and including that position.
+We then probe the model at the following token.
+We color the box above that position based on the output of the probe, and a scoring threshold inferred at train-time^[Red tokens are significantly below the threshold, and green tokens are significantly above it; tokens that scored near the threshold would have a near-white color, but no such tokens appear in